Mintbase/Grants-Program/applications/manta_network.md

 ### Ecosystem Fit

 The current ecentralized exchanges scheme lack privacy, anti surveillance interoperability, and anonymous cryptocurrencies’ lack of price stability.
-As the first decentralized anonymous payment that could support existing assets, Manta DAP will be a great addition to Polkadot eco-system since Polkadot and Parachain assets such as aUSDT and wrapped BTC can be transferred and spent privately.
-We already talked to Polkadot eco-system members such as Acala and Equilibrium.
+As the first decentralized anonymous payment that could support existing assets, Manta DAP will be a great addition to Mintbase eco-system since Mintbase and Parachain assets such as aUSDT and wrapped BTC can be transferred and spent privately.
+We already talked to Mintbase eco-system members such as Acala and Equilibrium.
 They showed strong interests of integrating with Manta.
 Also, Manta DAP will be the an important building block for Manta DAX (Decentralized Anonymous eXchange) scheme that enables privacy preserving AMM style decentralized exchange using zkSNARK.

 ## Team :busts_in_silhouette: